maelperreault/stepFileArrowPositionRandomizer/README.md

-# stepFileArrowPositionRandomizer
+# Stepfile Arrow Position Randomizer

-Randomizes arrow positions in (.sm) files
+Randomizes arrow positions in (.sm) files<br/>
-All (.sm) files in program directory and sub-directorries are randomized Backups of (.sm) files are created in case something goes terribly wrong Randomization is really simple for now and simply prevents too many of the same arrows in a row Basically just moves existing arrows around, you need to create the arrows first
+All (.sm) files in program directory and sub-directorries are randomized<br/>
+Backups of (.sm) files are created in case something goes terribly wrong<br/>
+Randomization is really simple for now and simply prevents too many of the same arrows in a row<br/>
+Basically just moves existing arrows around, you need to create the arrows first<br/>

 HOW TO USE
 1) Use ArrowVortex to create basic (.sm) file